cmhimself/SMOPCA/README.md

 ## Run SMOPCA

-1. Prepare the input normalized and log-transformed data matrices as numpy arrays and specify the dimension of the latent factors.
-The data arrays can come from various sources, such as h5 dataset, .csv file, etc.
+1. Prepare input data
+   - SMOPCA accepts gene expression and protein/atac data matrices.
+Each modality of the data is preprocessed and normalized  separately.
+Initially, genes and proteins with zero counts were filtered out.
+Subsequently, the count matrix was normalized based on library size, followed by log-transformation and scaling to achieve unit variance and zero mean.
+ATAC reads are mapped to gene regions and the peak matrix is collapsed into a gene activity matrix, adhering to the established protocol from the Satija lab.
+The gene activity matrix was preprocessed and normalized using the same method as applied to mRNA data.
+Finally, we recommend to save the data into a hdf5 file.
-   - Note that SMOPCA takes input matrices with columns corresponding to cells/spots.
+   - Note that SMOPCA takes input matrices with columns corresponding to cells or spots.
-2. Specify the type of kernel and the length_scale parameter, and build the kernel matrix.
+2. Specify model hyperparameters and Model training
+   - the dimensionality of the latent factors (default 20)
-   - For the kernel type parameter, we use matern kernel for all datasets included in this study.
+   - the kernel type (default matern kernel)
-   - For the length_scale parameter, we set length_scale=0.25 for UMAP coordinates and length_scale=5 for simulated and real spatial coordinates.
+   - the length_scale parameter (We set length_scale=0.25 for UMAP coordinates and length_scale=5 for simulated and real spatial coordinates.)
    - For the rest of the parameters, see more in tutorials.
-3. Perform inferencing and extract the latent representation.

-## Downstream Analysis
+3. Downstream analysis

-SMOPCA outputs a joint latent representation of spatial multi-omics data which can be used for further downstream analyses:
+   - Visualization

-1. Clustering analysis with specified method of clustering (KMeans recommended);
+   - Clustering analysis
-2. UMAP or t-SNE visualization with predicted or ground truth labels;
-3. Differential expression analysis based on predicted cell type labels.
+   - Differential expression analysis
+   - and many other tasks

 ## Datasets